 Happy Birthday Barbara Parkins May 22

-“The Raven haired sylph who walks in beauty like the night… Of cloudless climes and starry skies; And all that’s best of dark and bright; Meet in her aspect and her eyes…” — Lord Byron
+The Raven-haired sylph who “walks in beauty like the night… Of cloudless climes and starry skies; And all that's best of dark and bright; Meet in her aspect and her eyes…” — Lord Byron

 Barbara Parkins as B.A. in a scene from the film ‘The Kremlin Letter’, 1970.
 (Photo by 20th Century-Fox/Getty)

-I have always been drawn to Barbara Parkins, her inherent sensuality, sophistication, her dreamy voice.
+I have always been drawn to Barbara Parkins, her inherent sensuality, sophistication, and dreamy voice.
 There’s a deep well of desire and poetry simmering below that obvious beauty.
-She brings that sensuality with her to every versatile role as an actress.
-And that is why I’ve been in love with her since the very first time I saw her.
+She brings that sensuality to every versatile role as an actress.
+And that is why I’ve been in love with her since I first saw her.

-Barbara Parkins was among the women chosen by famed photographer Patrick Lichfield to be included in his 1983 book, “The Most Beautiful Women”.
+Barbara Parkins was among the women famous photographer Patrick Lichfield chose to be included in his 1983 book, “The Most Beautiful Women.”
 Continue reading “Happy Birthday Barbara Parkins May 22”

-Postcards from Shadowland no. 16 Halloween edition 🎃
+Postcards from Shadowland no. 16 Halloween edition –

 The Incredible Shrinking Man (1957) Directed by Jack Arnold adapted by Richard Matheson and starring Grant Williams